Dayun123/task-app/docs/dev-blog.md

   8. Setup error-handling to response correctly for each invalid request

 That whole workflow makes logical sense to me.
 I'm thinking of it as route-based development workflow.
 When I was working yesterday, starting from a clean app, I began with the POST /user route, to create a user.
 Once I got the Postman request hooked up and the express route-handler returning a dummy response, I had a bunch of work to do hooking up the database, creating a Mongoose Schema and Model for a User, deciding on how to struture error-handling, etc...
 So what begins with a simple desire to fill out a route can bounce around through many different paths to get the task completed, but at the end, what has been accomplished is simply implemting the route.
 I imagine I will keep this workflow even once the front-end is hooked up, it will just fit in wherever it goes logically in the process.

+#### Laziness

+I'm already starting to get lazy and sloppy with the testing for this app.
+I really like testing, but the idea of setting up the testing to work with a stock app on install is not appealing right now.
+I wanted to create a robust Postman test suite like I did for a previous app, one that would work on any machine.
+Now I'm seeing that the work involved in doing that may not be worth it at this point, as I need to be focused on finishing this app and moving on to some React next.